Prostitution in the Americas: Ecuador

 Prostitution is legal and regulated, as long as the prostitute is over the age of 18, registered, and works from a licensed brothel.
 Prostitution is widespread throughout the country.
 Many brothels and prostitutes operate outside the regulatory system and the regulations have been less strictly enforced in recent years.
-25,000 prostitutes were registered in the year 2,000.
+25,000 prostitutes were registered in 2000.
 In 2007 it was estimated that 70% of the prostitutes in the country were from Colombia.
 The country attracts Colombian prostitutes as the currency is the US$ rather than the unstable Colombian peso.

 Quito was the first city in Ecuador to regulate prostitution in 1921, requiring prostitutes to be tested weekly for STIs and the results recorded in the "Register of Venereal Disease".
 Testing and any necessary treatment was free to the prostitutes.
 Guayaquil and Riobamba introduced a similar system of regulation in 1925.
 In 1939, about 1,000 prostitutes were registered in Quito.